ArtSabintsev/Siren/README.md

 A massive shout-out goes to the following folks:

 - [Aaron Brager](https://twitter.com/@getaaron) for his willingness in motivating me and helping me build the initial proof-of-concept of Siren (based on [Harpy](https:github.com/ArtSabintsev/Harpy)).
 Without him, Siren may never have been built or maintained.
-- All of [Harpy's Consitrbutors](https://github.com/ArtSabintsev/Harpy/graphs/contributors) for helping build the initial feature set for Siren
+- All of [Harpy's Consitrbutors](https://github.com/ArtSabintsev/Harpy/graphs/contributors) for helping build the initial feature set for Siren.
-- All of [Siren's Contributors](https://github.com/ArtSabintsev/Siren/graphs/contributors) for helping make Siren as powerful and bugfree as it currently is today.
+- All of [Siren's Contributors](https://github.com/ArtSabintsev/Siren/graphs/contributors) for helping make Siren as powerful and bug-free as it currently is today.

 ## Created and maintained by